 CVS Health (CVS) Outpaces Stock Market Gains: What You Should Know

 Wall Street will be looking for positivity from CVS as it approaches its next earnings report date.
 This is expected to be February 12, 2020.
-The company is expected to report EPS of $1.77, down 17.29% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $64.20 billion, up 17.96% from the prior-year quarter.
+The company is expected to report EPS of $1.68, down 21.5% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $64.20 billion, up 17.96% from the year-ago period.

 Any recent changes to analyst estimates for CVS should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.04% higher within the past month.
-CVS is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.12% lower.
+CVS currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, CVS is currently trading at a Forward P/E ratio of 10.49.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 10.49.
+Digging into valuation, CVS currently has a Forward P/E ratio of 10.3.
+For comparison, its industry has an average Forward P/E of 10.3, which means CVS is trading at a no noticeable deviation to the group.

-Also, we should mention that CVS has a PEG ratio of 1.59.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Retail - Pharmacies and Drug Stores stocks are, on average, holding a PEG ratio of 1.47 based on yesterday's closing prices.
+Also, we should mention that CVS has a PEG ratio of 1.56.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Pharmacies and Drug Stores was holding an average PEG ratio of 1.47 at yesterday's closing price.

 The Retail - Pharmacies and Drug Stores industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 32, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 34, putting it in the top 14% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.